Finding jobs after graduation

 Speculative applications are more likely to work if you come across as well-informed and interested, so you need to research the type of work and the potential employers before you make contact with them.

-Start by looking at job profiles which describe the kinds of work that interest you:
+Start by looking at job profiles which describe the kind of work that interests you:

 You can use business directories to find details of employers such as location, size, and what they do.